Lacrymology/states/proftpd/doc/index.rst

 But a client wanted to upload files from a special software used during sports competitions.
 They wanted to have the results available on their website.
-And it only support FTP.
+And it only support :ref:`glossary-ftp`.

 For security reason this state had been designed to be as less intrusive as possible in the rest of the system.
-It to depends on already existing PostgreSQL server to not not mess with Unix users/passwords.
+It to depends on already existing :doc:`/postgresql/doc/index` server to not not mess with Unix users/passwords.

 Links
 -----